grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* except zero --- that needs to be written out.
 * [ ] move section headers to .md comments; create chapter breaks
 * [ ] find 'map' replace with 'chart'
+* [ ] Add 'blatting' to description of authority announcements over ship-to-ship
 * [ ] find 'floor' should be 'deck'
 * [ ] add more comments in general to help explain meaning, motives, and subtleties --- make the 'source code' version of the book more source codey.
 	* Stuff like the malevolence of nature could be a comment in the source code text